 The owner or occupier of any land in the district of the local government may, subject to such conditions as the local government may impose and to the relative local laws, cause his drains to empty into the covered sewers of the local government.

-[Section 75 inserted by No. 38 of 1933 s.
-32 and 42; amended by No. 14 of 1996 s.
+[Section 75 inserted: No. 38 of 1933 s.
+32 and 42; amended: No. 14 of 1996 s.
 4.]

 76. Owner or occupier of land outside district may connect sewer on conditions imposed by local government